INTERPLAY-Workshop/interplay-workshop.github.io/index.md

 title: Home
 ---

-# INTERPLAY: First Workshop on the Interplay of Model Behavior and Model Internals
+# First Workshop on the Interplay of Model Behavior and Model Internals
 ## A Workshop at the Conference for Language Modeling (COLM ‘25)